nextgis/docs_ngmobile/source/load_geodata.rst

 The standard form for the creation of new vector layer contains the following parameters:

 1. Layer name - enter the name of layer which will be displayed in the layers tree.
-2. Geometry type - select layer geometry type (point, linestring, polygon).
+2. Geometry type - select layer geometry type (point, linestring, polygon, multipoint, multilinestring, multipolygon).
 3. Fields - list of fields which can be added, edited or deleted.
 These are attribute values of the layer.

 You can add as many attributes for a new vector layer as you like.
 To add a new attribute tap on "+" button next to "Fields".
 This will open a new dialogue for creation of each new field (see :numref:`ngmobile_dialogue_create_new_field_pic`).